pastorryanhayden/ryanhayden.design/_posts/2016-11-15-how-to-get-screens-in-your-church-for-less-than-900.md

 3. Install the floor box somewhere near the front of your auditorium (we’ve found that underneath the front pew works well.)
 4. Install the wall mounts and the televisions.
 5. Where the two HDMI cables meet, hook them up to the HDMI splitter.
 Use the third HDMI cable to go from that splitter up through the floor box.

-Y
-ou should now be able to just hook a laptop (or anything else with an HDMI output) to that HDMI cable on the front pew and it will run simultaneously through both screens.
+You should now be able to just hook a laptop (or anything else with an HDMI output) to that HDMI cable on the front pew and it will run simultaneously through both screens.